godriccao/mercrawl/README.md

 # mercrawl

-mercrawl crawls Mercari items of your search condition and send you the result by email.
+`mercrawl` crawls Mercari items of your search condition and send you the result by email.

 ## Getting started

 1. Install Postgresql
-2. Set up the database.
+2. Set up database.
 Refer to `migrate.sql`
-3. Set up the environment variables.
+3. Set up environment variables.
 See **Environment Variables** below.
 You can utilize `setenv.sh` template for your convenience.

 ## Usage

-### I just wanna try it ASAP!
+### Try it ASAP!

 After set up the environment,